freedomofpress/securedrop/docs/develop.md

 ## Staging

-The staging environment is a virtual production server that still allows direct access. (you can ssh and hit the web interfaces directly without tor)
+The staging environment is a virtual production server that still allows direct access. (you can ssh and hit the web interfaces directly without Tor)

 If you uncomment the line in the Vagrantfile `ansible.skip-tags: [ 'install_local_pkgs' ]` the playbook will look for: